pseudoralph/pizza-builder/README.md

 HTML, CSS, JS, and jQuery

 ## Specifications
-* It should let the user create a pizza
+* It should let the user select a pizza size
-  * Input: Click "add pizza"
+  * Input: Click on "small"
   * Expected output: a blank pizza

 ## Objectives